lencemajzovska/lencemajzovska/README.md

   Data analysis and visualization of the AdventureWorks2022 database using SQL and Python.

 - **[Power BI Dashboard](https://github.com/lencemajzovska/powerbi-adventureworks-dashboard)**
-  Interactive sales dashboard built in Power BI using the AdventureWorks2022 dataset with advanced features and custom visualizations.
+  Interactive sales dashboard built in Power BI using the AdventureWorks2022 dataset with advanced features.

 - **[Digit Classification](https://github.com/lencemajzovska/digit-classification-mnist)**
   Machine learning model trained on the MNIST dataset to classify handwritten digits using Python and scikit-learn.